-Step 2: Customizing the Partial Reconfiguration Controller IP
+Step 2: Customizing the Dynamic Function eXchange (DFX) Controller IP

-The PRC IP requires a few details to be entered during the customization process.
+The DFX Controller IP requires a few details to be entered during the customization process.
 Identifying all information regarding each Reconfigurable Partition (RP) and Reconfigurable Module (RM) creates a fully populated controller that understands the entirety of the reconfiguration needs of the target FPGA.
 Within this IP, reconfigurable portions of the design are referred to as Virtual Sockets, which encompasses the RP along with all associated static logic used to manage it, such as decoupling or handshaking logic.
 While the core parameters are customizable during operation, the more that can be entered during this step, the better.
 This allows the front-end design description to more accurately match the final implemented design.

-- 1. Open the Vivado IDE and in the Tasks section, click the Manage IP task.
+- Open the Vivado IDE and in the Tasks section, click the Manage IP task.
 Select New IP Location and click Next.
 Enter the following details before clicking Finish: - Part: Click on Boards to select your target.
 This lab supports the KC705, VC707 and VC709. - IP Location: <Extract_Dir>/Sources/ip - 2.
-In the IP Catalog, expand the Partial Reconfiguration category to double-click on the Partial Reconfiguration Controller IP.
+In the IP Catalog, expand the Dynamic Function eXchange category to double-click on the DFX Controller IP.